ibm-cloud-docs/Backup/getting-started.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational menu, select **Classic Infrastructure**.
 2. Click **Storage**, and select **Backup** from the list.
-2. Click anywhere on the row of the vault you want to view its storage details.
+3. Click anywhere on the row of the vault you want to view its storage details.
 From this view, the password isn't visible.
-3. Click the **Show** check box next to the **Password** field to view the password for the selected {{site.data.keyword.backup_notm}} service.
+4. Click the **Show** check box next to the **Password** field to view the password for the selected {{site.data.keyword.backup_notm}} service.

 Changes that are made to the {{site.data.keyword.backup_notm}} password within the {{site.data.keyword.cloud_notm}} console are made to the service itself.
-To reset your password, follow the steps in [Changing the password for the backup service](/docs/Backup?topic=Backup-changePassword).
+To reset your password, follow the steps in [Managing user name and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
 {: important}

 ## Getting more online help